-Results/ Comments:
+Ir nstructions: Results/ Comments: 1.
+Select the YTD sheet.
 It really does not matter what sheet is active when creating 3-D named ranges.
+2. On the Formulas Tab in the Defined Names Group , click the [Define Name] button.
 The New Name dialog opens.

-When adding the references in the Refers to: field, using a comma allows you to add a cell or range on one sheet and add others from other sheets.
+3. Type in Widget1Total in the Name: field.
+Leave the Scope: field set to Workbook .
+Type in The total of Widget1 sales in the When adding the references in the Refers to: field, using a comma allows you to add a cell or range on one sheet and add others from other sheets.
+Comment: field.
+Click into the Refers to: field and click the Jan sheet and click the Mar sheet then select cell B11 and click the [OK] button. from other sneets.
+4. Save the file.
 [Ctrl + S].